Gambling and online casinos in Sudan

 Economic and social context

-they do not contribute to Sudan's economy.
+Since gambling is banned, it does not contribute to Sudan's economy.

 On the contrary, the illegal market creates risks:- capital outflows from the country;